Bankruptcy and Related Law in a Nutshell.

 Civil Procedure in a Nutshell

 This study aid offers concise explanations of major topics in civil procedure.
-The sixth edition, published in 2007, offers explanations on jurisdictional issues, pretrial processes and procedure, trial, judgments, appeals, and multi-party/multi-claim proceedings.
+The seventh edition, published in 2014, offers explanations on jurisdictional issues, pretrial processes and procedure, trial, judgments, appeals, and multi-party/multi-claim proceedings.

 Civil Procedure: Examples and Explanations